apache/geode/Technology-FAQ.md

 ## Do you have Scala/Groovy….
 C++, .NET clients ?
 Available in the OSS ?

-## What’s the biggest GemFire cluster in production today ? (data)
+## What’s the biggest Geode cluster in production today ? (data)

-## What’s the largest GemFire cluster in production today ? (number of members)
+## What’s the largest Geode cluster in production today ? (number of members)

 ## What’s our distributed transaction algorithm/choices/etc.. ?
 (2PC, Paxos)

-## What’s GemFire leader election algorithm ?
+## What’s Geode leader election algorithm ?

 ## What’s Geode’s relation with GemFireXD ?
 Is GemFireXD going OSS soon ?

+## How does Geode compare to ... ?